Is cold weather responsible for making us sick?

 As Summer Clay, a Physician’s Assistant with Sparrow Health System tells Nexstar’s WLNS, the common colds are caused by viruses — more specifically, the rhinovirus — not the weather.

-“You cannot alone get sick by going out in cold weather,” said Clay.
+“You cannot alone get sick by going out in cold weather,” Clay said.

 The common cold gets its name from its symptoms, which mimic how our bodies respond to cooler weather.

-“Most of us have already experienced it,’ Clay continued.
+“Most of us have already experienced it,’ Clay said.
 “We go out to shovel, and we take that deep breath of crisp cool air, and all of a sudden we cough.”

 That’s just our lungs’ spasmatic response.
 Any nasal congestion or runny nose you experience while outside can also be attributed to a standard bodily response.